danielemolino/XGeM/README.md

 # XGeM

 ## Introduction
-**XGeM** (MedicalCoDi-MultiPrompt) is an innovative framework designed to enhance multimodal medical data generation.
+**XGeM** is an innovative framework designed to enhance multimodal medical data generation.
 This repository contains the source code, pre-trained models, and usage instructions for **XGeM**.
 The goal is to provide an accessible platform for the scientific and clinical community, facilitating the integration of AI models into the diagnostic process.

 [![Demo](https://img.shields.io/badge/Demo-View-green)](https://medcodim.unicampus.it/overview)